The Principle of Legality in the Context of Danish Tax Law

 Date Written: May 16, 2019

 The authors discuss the Danish legislator’s taxing powers in the context of the principle of legality, particularly the non-delegation doctrine enshrined in the constitution, which prescribes that no taxes shall be imposed, altered, or repealed except by statute.
-While a few constitutional provisions are seen as important with respect to Danish tax law, the significance of these provisions may have been overestimated in the tax law literature.
-The authors conclude that section 43 of the Danish constitution is the most important constitutional rule on tax as it provides a constitutional prohibition on legislative delegation in the tax area.
-In the view of the authors, the courts and most scholars have approached the non-delegation doctrine pragmatically, accepting important modifications regarding both the practical realities of lawmaking and the long-standing practice of delegation of certain taxing powers to the municipalities.
-Additionally, the authors touch upon the new Danish general anti-avoidance rules and the so-called doctrine of reality from a constitutional angle.
+While a few constitutional provisions are seen as important with respect to Danish tax law, the practical significance of these provisions may at times have been overestimated in the literature.
+The authors explain that section 43 of the Danish constitution is the most important constitutional rule on tax as it provides a constitutional prohibition on legislative delegation in the tax area.
+In the view of the authors, the courts have approached the non-delegation doctrine pragmatically, accepting important modifications regarding both the practical realities of lawmaking and the long-standing practice of delegation of certain taxing powers to the municipalities.
+Further, the authors reject the notion that a particular requirement for a clear statutory basis for imposing tax should follow from section 43 of the constitution.
+Finally, the authors touch upon the recently adopted statutory general anti-avoidance rules and argue that these new provisions should not be considered unconstitutional.